Generic selectors

 An unforgiving victim does not give the offender a free pass to give up.
 Many victims need time to overcome the suffering and hurt.
 An offender has an obligation under God’s Law to seek every opportunity to show agape love and encourage reconciliation.
 However, under all circumstances, an offender must avoid obstructing or interfering with the victim’s healing or making the situation worse.
 It is often prudent to give those who have been hurt space and time to heal.
 In other situations, it may be appropriate for more immediate and direct contact.
 Each person reacts differently so the approach requires sensitivity to the particular needs.
 Importantly, when we are the cause of someone else’s suffering, we cannot give up even if the only option available is to continuously pray that God heals them.
 Causing an offense is a serious matter to God and He expects us to do everything we possibly can to reconcile, especially when we are the offender.

 But what about when someone gets angry without cause?
 In other words, some will become offended over an innocent word or a matter of God’s truth.
 Are we responsible every time someone becomes upset or angry when there was no sin?
 No!
 If we speak the truth with agape love and humility, then it is never a sin.
 However, we must take into account the spiritual and emotional maturity of our listeners.
 This is also godly love.
-The burden of all Christians is “to whomever much has been given, from him shall much be required; and to whom much has been committed, from him they will demand the more” (Luke 12:48).
+The burden of all Christians is “For everyone to whom much is given, from him much will be required; and to whom much has been committed, of him they will ask the more.
+(Luke 12:48).
 Avoiding situations that can potentially become offenses is our responsibility.

 It is also important to realize that if the offense was a betrayal, everything becomes more difficult.
 It requires more humility, love, prayer, fasting, and more time to achieve reconciliation, if it is possible.
 In other words, the burden of a betrayer is very heavy indeed.

 One last word—be quick to recognize when an offense occurs.
 Many are the times that an offense arose because nothing was said when it occurred.
 Sometimes, a sincere apology can diffuse a situation.
-In Matthew 5:25 it says, “Agree with your adversary quickly, while you are in the way with him.”
+In Matthew 5:25 it says, “Agree with your adversary quickly, while you are on the way with him.”
 The word agree means to be well-minded toward your adversary—so it might be best to attempt to deal with the situation immediately.
-Otherwise, it may be that the “adversary” will brood over the matter and “there is no way that you shall come out of there until you have paid the very last coin” (verse 26).
+Otherwise, it may be that the “adversary” will brood over the matter and “you will by no means get out of there til you have paid the last penny” (verse 26).
 In other words, by waiting, you may have to pay the full “price”—both in terms of time and effort—to reconcile the offense.

 What If I Am the Victim?